K40Nano/K40Nano/README.md

 ---
 While NanoConnection and NanoPlotter are primary here, I've also included a couple code examples that interact with the api.
 Sometimes it isn't enough to be done correctly, it also needs to be fundamentally useful quickly.

-These are actually kind of likly to be all spun off into a different project that simply requires the API.
+These are actually kind of likely to be all spun off into a different project that simply requires the API.

 Parsers
 ---